peppelinux/draft-demarco-oauth-nonce-endpoint/draft-demarco-nonce-endpoint.md

 # Errors

 When a server requires the use of nonces in the request for a specific resource and the Client doesn't provide it in its request, the server MUST return an HTTP response with the `400` status and an `error` field with the value `"nonce_required"`.

-This HTTP response MUST also contain the `Nonce-Endpoint-URI` HTTP header, with the value of the server nonce endpoint where the Client can obtain a new nonce.
+This HTTP response MUST contain the `Nonce-Endpoint-URI` HTTP header with the value set to the URL corresponding to the server nonce endpoint, where a new nonce can be provided to the Client.

-The Client MUST use the HTTPs URL provided in the `Nonce-Endpoint-URI` HTTP header to request a new nonce before renewing the previous request, in cases where the request can be renewed.
+The Client SHOULD use the HTTPs URL provided in the `Nonce-Endpoint-URI` HTTP header to request a new nonce before renewing the previous request.

-Below is a non-normative example of an error response issued by a server that requires the nonce in the Client request and provides, at the same time, the nonce endpoint in the form of HTTPs URL:
+Below is a non-normative example of an error response issued by a server that requires the nonce in the Client request, the response informs the Client about the nonce endpoint:

 ~~~~ http
 HTTP/1.1 400 Bad Request